Skip to main content

 Darren Lockie

-Founder & CEO, Jintara Rehab
+Owner, Jintara Rehab

-You see an addiction specialist psychiatrist through one of Jintara's hospital partners, Bangkok Hospital Chiang Mai or Chiang Mai RAM Hospital.
+You see an addiction specialist psychiatrist through one of Jintara's hospital partners, Bangkok Hospital Chiang Mai or Chiang Mai Ram Hospital.
 This is a detailed conversation covering your substance use history, mental health, and current symptoms.
 The psychiatrist prescribes a detox protocol to keep you safe and as comfortable as possible through withdrawal.

 This psychiatric assessment is included in your program fees.
 At many rehabs, it is charged as an extra.